nodejs/node/doc/api/esm.md

-Defines a package where `require('pkg/feature')` and `import 'pkg/feature'` could provide different implementations between the browser and Node.js, given third-party tool support for a `"browser"` condition.
+Defines a package where `require('pkg/feature')` and `import 'pkg/feature'` could provide different implementations between the browser and Node.js, given third-party tool support for a `"browser"` condition, as well as loading different code between development and production environments.

 #### Nested conditions